Duck blood and vermicelli soup

 Duck blood and vermicelli soup (鸭血粉丝汤) is a traditional delicacy of Nanjing, capital of Jiangsu province, and is also eaten in other regions of China.
-A similar dish is eaten in Poland, Belarus, and Lithuania, where it's called czernina.
+A similar dish is eaten in Poland, Belarus, and Lithuania, where it is called czernina.

 Legend

 Duck blood and vermicelli soup is a traditional delicacy in Nanjing.
 It is said that once there was a poor man in Nanjing.
 He killed a duck and used a bowl to hold the duck's blood, but accidentally dropped some vermicelli into the bowl.
 He cooked them together and surprisingly found that the soup was delicious.
 A rich man heard the story and employed the poor man to cook the dish for his family.
-The soup has been popular ever since.